django/deps/draft/0010-new-governance.rst

 How Django is developed
 -----------------------

+Any Releaser MAY, on their own initiative, merge administrative commits, such as bumping version numbers or adding stub release notes, without seeking approval from other Releasers or Mergers.

 Any Merger MAY, on their own initiative, merge any pull request which constitutes a Minor Change, with one exception: a Merger MUST NOT merge a Minor Change primarily authored by that Merger, unless the